-Prediction: The low-budget comedy from Canada put Eugene Levy’s son Dan Levy on the map as not only a talented actor but as a writer and producer as well.
-He not only starred in this show with his real father as an entitled grown son, he also wrote the show alongside his comedy legend dad.
+Winner: The low-budget comedy from Canada put Eugene Levy’s son Dan Levy on the map as not only a talented actor but writer and producer as well.
+He not only starred in this show with his real father as an entitled grown son, he also wrote the show alongside his comedy legend dad (he won that award, too).
 He did a wonderful job of not only portraying an LGBTQ character in a way that has rarely been done before, with very little focus on his sexuality at all, but in delivering witty one-liners, episode after episode.
-Our money is on Levy for the win.

 Outstanding Limited Series or Movie

 Winner: Watchmen, the miniseries based on the 1986 DC Comics series of the same name, took home the award this year.
 It serves as a sequel that takes place 34 years after the original events.
 It focuses on racial violence in Tulsa, Oklahoma, where a white supremacist group targets the police department.
 The series received a total of 26 Emmy nominations.